New & improved & much better than before !

 Enter the car & the internal proportions are impressive.
 There’s loads of headroom all around & plenty of room for 3 averaged sized adults in the back.
 The boot itself has 506-litre volume with the seats in place & loaded to the roof with the seats down there’s a huge 1,620 litres of luggage space.
 Moreover, the use of a 9 mm thinner boot floor board allied to the reorganisation of the tool storage layout has increased the under-floor storage volume from 10 to 30 litres.
 There’s also the addition of new floor-mounted cargo net hooks.

 We tested the new CX-5 in the Highlands of Scotland, which meant plenty of single lane driving across the Cairngorns, as well as some busier A roads between Inverness & Aberdeen.
 Sitting in the driver’s seat as we made our way through Aviemore, I found it a good place to be.
-The CX-5 still handles well, perhaps enhanced by a chassis that has more than 50% new components, the development of the all-new Mazda CX-5 has seen Mazda’s engineers work to deliver an SUV that takes the Jinba Ittai car-and-driver-as-one design and engineering philosophy to the next level.
+The CX-5 still handles well, perhaps enhanced by a an all-new chassis that has more than 50% of new components over the first model.
+The development of the a Mazda CX-5 has seen Mazda’s engineers work to deliver an SUV that takes the Jinba Ittai car-and-driver-as-one design and engineering philosophy to the next level.
 This includes enhancements to the responsiveness & controllability through of the all-new SKYACTIV-BODY and SKYACTIV-CHASSIS, complimented by the introduction of G-Vectoring Control (GVC), the first of Mazda’s SKYACTIV-VEHICLE DYNAMIC technologies.

 Mazda engineers have also upgraded the steering, suspension & brake systems, to enhance the handling & the stability the previous CX-5 was known for.
 They’ve also concentrated a lot of their efforts on making the CX-5 quieter to inhabit on the road, with particular emphasis the reduction of low frequency road noise & high frequency wind & tyre noise when driving at speed.
 Measures to reduce wind noise began with the aerodynamic styling of the body itself, which is designed to suppress air turbulence.
 The windscreen wiper stowage position is located below the surface extension of the bonnet & both door mirrors & A-pillars are aerodynamically shaped to reduce wind noise.
 Door and garnish gaps have also been minimised & both the doors and tailgate benefit from parting sealant.

-Whilst the new CX-5 looks & feels better, the petrol powered engine lacks any mid-range pulling power.
+Whilst the latest CX-5 looks & feels better than it’s predecessor, the petrol powered engine, still lacks any mid-range pulling power.
 With just two of us on board, it really struggled to get up long inclines without dropping down a gear.
 It’s perfectly capable on the flat & will do an every-day job for you, including on the motorway.
 But, if you are looking to drive through hilly areas or to tow, the petrol engine may not be right for you.
 The petrol unit comes with a top speed of 125 mph & a 0-62 mph time of 10.2 seconds.
-Emissions are high at 149g/km & the claimed economy for the combined cycle is 44.1 mpg- we averaged 40.1 mpg-.
+Emissions are 149g/km & the claimed economy for the combined cycle is 44.1 mpg- we averaged 40.1 mpg-.

 For company car drivers though, it’s perhaps not such an easy choice.
 The media is busy bashing diesels, so petrol is flavour of the month.
-The entry level 2.0 SE-L Nav CX-5 costs £23,695, whilst the equivalent 2.2 diesel SE-L Nav costs £25,695, that’s £2000 more.
+The entry level 2.0 SE-L Nav+ CX-5 costs £25,595, whilst the equivalent 2.2 diesel SE-L Nav+ costs £27,6295, that’s £1700 more.
 Of course, it’s not that simple, because no doubt Mazda will incentivise fleet customers on the diesel model, it is after all projected to account for 80% of CX-5 sales & the tax man still loves diesels more than the London Mayor !
 From a purely drivers point of view I preferred the diesel, which gave me just a bit more power when required.

 For Shallow- Hals like myself, what makes the CX-5 stand out from the competition, is that it looks fantastic, an amalgam of the Jaguar F-Pace & Maserati Levante, which has to be a good thing !